IEK-5/freespa/DOC.md

 ## Differences with NREL spa
 Freespa was developed due to license issues with NREL's spa code.
 As such the goal was to more or less re-implement NREL spa.
-Thus the results are generally identical, or very similar.
+Thus the results are generally identical or very similar.
 The interface is, however, different (i.e. freespa is _not_ a drop-in replacement).
 In addition there are some differences in computational details.
 Some of those details might be considered bugs.
 Note that some of the behavior of